A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Peak Season Surcharge (PSS)

 Peak Season Surcharge is an additional temporary fee required during a high season.
-This is due to how space on the ship can become scarce during these times.
-The shipping high season is usually the period between August and October.
+This reflects how space on the ship can become scarce during these times.
+The shipping high season for sea freight between Asia and Europe/America is usually the period between August and October.

 Port of Discharge (POD)